Community Views: What Are Some of the Hardest Parkinson’s Symptoms to Manage?

 Another side of Parkinson’s that is not talked about much is the mental health aspect.

-For many people, Parkinson’s affects brain chemistry—hindering the body’s ability to produce dopamine, norepinephrine, and serotonin.
-These chemicals determine mood, energy, and motivation, leaving many in a state of depression, which can be treated, but is certainly a struggle to live with.
+For many people, Parkinson’s affects brain chemistry and hinders the body’s ability to produce dopamine, norepinephrine, and serotonin.
+These chemicals determine mood, energy, and motivation, leaving many in a state of depression.
+While depression can be treated, but is certainly a struggle to live with.

 “I would have to say anxiety and depression.”